 Yellow kiwi instead of an orange

 While traditional, green kiwis, are high in fiber and rich in potassium and vitamin C, the yellow or SunGold kiwi, a smart food swap, has three times more vitamin C than an orange and a smooth, not fuzzy, skin that you can eat, which provides even more fiber.
 Yellow kiwis also help you relax because they contain serotonin, your body’s natural “chill pill,” explains Rebecca Scritchfield, RDN, and author of Body Kindness.
 “At night before bed, it’s better to reach for a kiwi instead of a cookie—it is a light snack that will help you feel calm.”
 Kiwis are also low in calories—just 90 calories in two kiwis.
+These are the 10 healthiest fruits for your body.

 Monk fruit extract instead of sugar or sweetener